galaxyproject/iwc/workflows/amplicon/dada2/README.md

 - output BIOM
 - use ASV1, ... in sequence table and taxonomy output, and output additional fasta
-- allow to use custom taxonmoy / make it optional
+- allow to use custom taxonomy / make it optional